 Deadline: Open until filled

-An exempt position, the Director of Communications will work 100% remotely until Winter 2021 but will eventually work hybrid in person and remote from Chinese for Affirmative Action’s San Francisco office.
+The Finance Manager will work 100% remotely until September 2021 but will eventually work hybrid in person and remote from Chinese for Affirmative Action’s San Francisco office.

 Areas of Responsibility

 - Ensure that all financial transactions are processed accurately, in a timely manner, and in accordance with generally accepted accounting principles.

 - Develop, implement, and maintain processes and controls that are current best practices related to transaction processing.